Felonies are serious crimes with prison sentences that include life terms, and in rare cases, capital punishment.

 The sentence pronounced depends upon the judge’s interpretation of the sentencing guidelines, inputs from the prosecution, and in some cases, suggestions from the jury.

-As defense lawyers, we can make a plea bargain so that you face a reduced sentence for a lower-degree felony, and possibly, a misdemeanor.
+As a Texas felony attorney, Alex Hernandez Jr, PLLC can make a plea bargain so that you face a reduced sentence for a lower-degree felony, and possibly, a misdemeanor.
 If the matter goes to trial, you have the option of authorizing the jury to make a sentencing recommendation.
 During the trial, we have the opportunity to argue for a lenient sentence by presenting extenuating circumstances for the crime.

 If probation is an option in your case, we will try hard for it.
 At every step of the process, we’ll fight for you and also ensure that you understand the consequences of each step.